 Before diving into this new brand of homebuyer, why are Millennials finally buying homes?
 A few reasons.
 First, they’re older and some have had enough time in the job market to somewhat stabilize their financial situation.
-Also, rent cost continues to rise, leaving Millennials questioning if the exorbitant monthly hits to their paychecks still make sense.
+Also, rent costs continue to rise, leaving Millennials questioning if the exorbitant monthly hits to their paychecks still make sense.
 Lastly, and perhaps most importantly, in some ways their hands are being forced.
 The catalyst for this onslaught of Millennial homebuyers boils down to this: kids.
 Though Millennials have delayed marriage and having children, the oldest of this generation are in their mid 30’s and, to be blunt, the biological clock is ticking.
 As Millennials enter the new and hectic world of parenting, finding homes for the little ones to run amuck in is starting to seem like the only sensible thing to do.
-So here it is, the Millennial approach to buying a home:
+So here it is.
+The Millennial approach to buying a home:

-#1 – They’ve sucked “aspirational” out of the American Dream
+#1 – They’ve sucked “aspirational” out of the American Dream.

 All generations have received help or support of some kind when buying a home, but Millennials aren’t just looking to banks for assistance.
 “I couldn’t have done this by myself” is a common sentiment among Millennial first-time homebuyers.
 With the crushing student loan debt that they’re still very much struggling with, saving up for a sizable down payment has seemed like a nearly impossible feat.
-So, Millennials have gotten creative.
+So Millennials have gotten creative.
 Some are moving in with parents to cut costs and fund their homebuying savings accounts.
-Others are taking loans from parents or pooling money with siblings and many are looking into alternative financing options like lease-to-own.
+Others are taking loans from parents or pooling money with siblings, and many are looking into alternative financing options like lease-to-own.
 Unafraid of disrupting “the way it’s always been,” Millennials are doing what they need to get the job done.
 Or the house bought.

-#3 – They’re allergic to assembly line
+#3 – They’re allergic to assembly line.

 Cookie-cutter might as well be a curse word for Millennials.
 Having grown up in a world that let them customize just about everything, they’ve proven themselves to be anti-assembly line.
-With access to sites like Pinterest, Houzz and YouTube, Millennials have been able to teach themselves fixer-upper skills and personalize their homes to fit their unique needs and specifications.
+With access to sites like Pinterest, Houzz, and YouTube, Millennials have been able to teach themselves fixer-upper skills and personalize their homes to fit their unique needs and specifications.
 They’re DIY homes, and Millennials are all about it.
-One in three Millennials would rather buy a “fixer-upper” to a house that needs minimal repairs.
-In their eyes, it’s a win-win: they get a cheaper home that they can make their very own and have some fun along the way.
+One in three Millennials would rather buy a “fixer-upper” than a house that needs minimal repairs.
+In their eyes, it’s a win-win; they get a cheaper home that they can make their very own and have some fun along the way.

-#4 – They want all the space
+#4 – They want all the space.

-Here’s a short list of things Millennials are tired of: enlisting friends to help them move every time rent spikes; trips back and forth to storage units to fetch things that don’t fit in their tiny apartments; circling the block five times to find a decent parking spot after a long commute home.
+Here’s a short list of things Millennials are tired of: enlisting friends to help them move every time rent spikes, trips back and forth to storage units to fetch things that don’t fit in their tiny apartments, circling the block five times to find a decent parking spot after a long commute home.
 When you add kids into the mix, buying a home starts to look like the sane way to go.
 It’s true.
 Millennials, the generation marked by their love of urban everything, just want some space.
 A yard for kids to run around safely.
 Closets, garages, storage areas to organize their stuff.
-Space to do their own thing and also have some privacy (no more noisy neighbors rocking out to the latest T-Swift single at 1am on a work night).
+Space to do their own thing and also have some privacy (no more noisy neighbors rocking out to the latest T-Swift single at 1 am on a work night).
 Though this need for more room isn’t uniquely Millennial, it certainly flips the “we don’t need space or things” narrative on its head.
 After years of being crammed into tight college dormitories and living in cramped apartments, Millennials are more than ready for and are actively seeking some elbow room.

-#5 – Their go-to is online
+#5 – Their go-to is online.

-While the Millennial generation may still be working to shed their reputation as kids that will never move out of their parents basements, the fact is that these “kids” now have kids—and basements—of their own.
+While the Millennial generation may still be working to shed their reputation as kids that will never move out of their parents’ basements, the fact is that these “kids” now have kids—and basements—of their own.
 They’re transitioning into homebuying slowly but surely, and they’re doing it as only Millennials could.